 He believes well-resourced schools, easily accessible public transport and health services are central to creating opportunity for people.

-But addressing crime in his electorate would be one of his first priorities as an MP.
+But addressing crime in his electorate would be one of his first priorities as an MLA.

 After completing his schooling in Harvey and Bunbury, Mr Price started his working career as a fly-in, fly-out gold miner before working at an alumina refinery, where he played a key role in improving health and safety programs on worksites.